 You can withdraw cash from your account by setting up an encashment facility at your local NatWest (England and Wales), RBS (Scotland) or Ulster Bank (Northern Ireland) branch.

-All deposit cheques should be sent in an envelope to our one-line FREEPOST address:
+All deposit cheques should be sent in an envelope along with a pre-printed paying in slip to our one-line FREEPOST address:

 Freepost UNITY TRUST BANK 1984